ng-Classic/ng-classic/aio/content/guide/content-projection.md

 Using an `<ng-content>` element in these cases is not recommended, because when the consumer of a component supplies the content, that content is *always* initialized, even if the component does not define an `<ng-content>` element or if that `<ng-content>` element is inside of an `ngIf` statement.

 With an `<ng-template>` element, you can have your component explicitly render content based on any condition you want, as many times as you want.
-Angular Classicwill not initialize the content of an `<ng-template>` element until that element is explicitly rendered.
+Angular Classic will not initialize the content of an `<ng-template>` element until that element is explicitly rendered.

 The following steps demonstrate a typical implementation of conditional content projection using `<ng-template>`.